cheyenneabel/final-project-go-team/README.md

 We hope that this is an accessible and fun way for our community to play more sports!

 We used Java, MVC, API, Javascript, HTML, and CSS.
-We are working on adding more sports and search fields in the future.
+We are working on adding more sports and search fields in the future, and we hope to improve the look and the feel.

 ### How to Install and Run